Michael A. Joseph, PhD, MPH

 - Vice Dean, School of Public Health, SUNY Downstate Health Sciences University

-Michael A. Joseph, PhD, MPH is the Vice Dean of the School of Public Health at SUNY Downstate Health Sciences University, located in Brooklyn, New York, where he is also a tenured, Associate Professor in the School’s Department of Epidemiology & Biostatistics.
+Michael A. Joseph, PhD, MPH is the Vice Dean of the School of Public Health at SUNY Downstate Health Sciences University, located in Brooklyn, New York, where he is also a tenured, Associate Professor in the school's Department of Epidemiology and Biostatistics.
 In 2013, he was formally recognized for his exceptional teaching when he received the prestigious SUNY Chancellor's Award for Excellence in Teaching.
 Throughout his career, his ability to teach has been nationally and internationally recognized.

-- B.S. in Health Science, Brooklyn College, 1994
+- BS, Health Science, Brooklyn College, 1994

-HIV/AIDS in the black community, cancer and social epidemiology, international public health capacity development, health professions pipelines
+HIV/AIDS in the black community, cancer and social epidemiology, international public health capacity development, health professions pipelines.